-- (a) Oversee the implementation of Environmental and Social Management Systems.

-- (b) Oversee the implementation and management of the Bank's environmental and social footprints on:

-- (i) Energy and water conservation.

-- (ii) Waste management.

-- (iii) Sustainable procurement.

-- (iv) Stakeholder engagement.

-- (c) Oversee the implementation of other sustainability issues in the Bank as it relates to:

-- (i) Promotion of equality of opportunity and diversity.
+- (a) Oversee the implementation of the Environmental and Social Management Systems. - (b) Oversee the implementation and management of the Bank's environmental and social footprint as it concerns: - (i) Energy and water conservation. - (ii) Waste management. - (iii) Sustainable procurement. - (iv) Stakeholder engagement. - (c) Oversee the implementation of other sustainability issues in the Bank as it relates to: - Promotion of equal opportunity and diversity.

 - (ii) Occupational health and safety.

 - (iii) Grievance mechanism and related issues.

 - (iv) Financial inclusion and literacy.

-- (v) Corporate Social Responsibility.
+- (vi) Corporate Social Responsibility.

-- (vi) Collaborative partnerships.
+- (vii) Collaborative partnership.

-- (vii) Capacity building.
+- (viii) Capacity building.

-- (d) Review the Bank's progress on environmental and social performance indices.
+- (d) Review the Bank's environmental and social performance and progress.

-- (e) Review and advise the Board on the progress of the Bank's initiatives.
+- (e) To review and advise the Board on sustainability issues affecting the Bank.

-8. Information Technology (IT) Steering Committee
+(viii).
+Information Technology (IT) Steering Committee

 The Committee advises Management on technology trends in the banking industry and ensures that IT initiatives and proposed projects help in achieving the strategic goals and objectives of the Bank.
 The Committee also provides leadership in information security and protection of the Bank's Information assets.
-The Committee prioritizes the development of information security and Information Technology (IT) initiatives, programmes,
+The Committee prioritizes the development of information security and Information Technology (IT) initiatives, programmes, projects and policies.

 The Committee is comprised of the Executive Director, Chief Operations and Information Officer (who serves as the Chairman), the Chief Compliance Officer, Chief Technology Officer, Divisional Head, Operations, Chief Human Resources Officer and the Chief Information Security Officer (CISO).
 Other Committee members include key Divisional and Unit Heads.
 The responsibilities of the Committee include the following:

-(a) Steer the Bank's business to profitability through technology;

-- $\textbf{(b)} \\ \blacksquare \\ \text{Reviews, monitors and enforces implementation of the Bank's IT strategy;}$ - (c) Reviews short to mid-term trends and makes recommendations - (d) Harmonizes all IT related budget entries from other Departments with the provisions in the IT budget; - (e) Serves as support and advisory to the Executive Committee on IT and Information Security matters; - (f) Assesses the criticality of IT spend; - (g) Reviews and monitors IT budget implementation; - (h) Serves as a governing council/steering committee for Information Security Management System; - (i) Resolves issues or conflicts that, if unresolved, would jeopardize the successful completion of approved IT initiatives and programmes; - (j) Makes recommendations on resources required to implement proposed IT initiatives and programmes; - (k) Reviews the performance and effectiveness of IT activities; and $% \left(\mathbf{k}\right) =\left(\mathbf{k}\right)$
+- (a) Steer the Bank's business to profitability through technology: - (b) Reviews, monitors and enforces implementation of the Bank's IT strategy; - (c) Reviews short to mid-term trends and makes recommendations - (d) Harmonizes all IT related budget entries from other Departments with the provisions in the IT budget; - (e) Serves as support and advisory to the Executive Committee on IT and Information Security matters; - (f) Assesses the criticality of IT spend; - (g) Reviews and monitors IT budget implementation; - (h) Serves as a governing council/steering committee for Information Security Management System;

-(I) TEnsures IT leadership meets on a quarterly basis with the Bank's user groups to further align IT initiatives with business needs.
+- (i) Resolves issues or conflicts that, if unresolved, would jeopardize the successful completion of approved IT initiatives and programmes; - Makes recommendations on resources required to implement proposed IT initiatives and programmes; - (k) Reviews the performance and effectiveness of IT activities: and - (I) Ensures IT leadership meets on a quarterly basis with the Bank's user groups to further align IT initiatives with business needs.

-9. Information Security Steering Committee
+(ix).
+Information Security Steering Committee